 3. Social Media Marketing

 Social media isn’t new (we’re sure you’ve read your fair share of content on social media marketing), but there are constantly new platforms entering the market, new formats, and new ways to make the most of one of the most popular platforms out there (more than half of the world’s population are on there!).
-You’ve got two options: where to play and how to play.
+You’ve got two options when creating a digital marketing campaign: where to play and how to play.

 Let’s start with the where.
 With so many platforms out there, picking the right social media platforms depends on your digital marketing strategy as well as where your customers typically are.
 Are they a younger more savvy audience spending their days scrolling through TikTok, or are they an avid Twitter user?
 Figure out who your customers are, and you’ll know where it makes the most sense to put your efforts.
 Wondering what the top social media platforms are?
 We’ve got you:

 Secondly, the how.
 You’ve got two options when it comes to social: organic (publishing your content on social media regularly for free) or paying for ads to reach specific audiences.
 Organically, using social media helps brands build their community, keep their audiences updated, and humanize the brand (for a level up, read about social listening as a business tool), while paid social advertising gives brands a way to reach very specific audiences in a social context, and to push them to complete a desired action, all for a very affordable cost.
-As one of the most long-standing and in-demand skills in digital marketing, social media marketing is a must have for any business or aspiring digital marketer.
+As one of the most long-standing and in-demand skills in digital marketing, social media marketing is a must have for any business or aspiring digital marketer who is looking to up their digital advertising.

 4. Paid Search